Lisa Rinna: Personal life

 Rinna married actor Harry Hamlin on March 29, 1997, in Beverly Hills, California.
-The couple has two daughters, Delilah Belle (born June 10, 1998) and Amelia Gray (born June 13, 2001).
-Rinna is also stepmother to Hamlin's son Dimitri Alexander from his relationship with Ursula Andress.
+They have two daughters, Delilah Belle and Amelia Gray.

-She has acknowledged having plastic surgery and having silicone, Botox and Juvéderm injections.
-Although she remains fond of Botox, she has said that using Juvéderm was a mistake.
+She has acknowledged having plastic surgery and having silicone, Botox, and Juvéderm injections.

-On November 15, 2021, Rinna announced that her mother Lois, who was featured in The Real Housewives franchise, had died after suffering a stroke.
+On November 15, 2021, Rinna announced that her mother Lois, who was featured in The Real Housewives franchise, died of a stroke.
+Lois Rinna had survived being attacked by the Trailside serial killer David Carpenter in 1960, three years before Lisa was born.